Greek Island Hopping

 20200907 Mykonos Santorini 047

 The top thing to do for us in Santorini was to visit Oia to see the sunset.
-If you Google most famous sunset in the world you will find Santorini is up there with the best of them.
-It’s in the top 20 on Rough Guides (HERE) and features in almost every search result on the first page.
+If you Google most famous sunset in the world, you will find Santorini is up there with the best of them.
+It’s in the top 20 on Rough Guides and appears in almost every first-page search result.
 If sunsets are your thing, Santorini should be on your list.
 There is one spot everyone flocks to on the old castle ruins.
 But there is another, by the three blue domes.
 We chose to see the domes first.
-Not only was it quieter but you can also then walk to the ruins to catch the sun going down over the horizon.
+Not only was it quieter, but you can also then walk to the ruins to catch the sun going down over the horizon.

 Greece, you’ve been fabulous…until next time!